 Leaving land fallow ^g 10 3 3 3

 Clearing forest ^g 10 7 0 13

 Reporting decreased opportunity for clearing forest ^g 50 37 38 22

 Clearing land for crops ^g 3 0 0 10

-Clearing land for pastureg 0 0 0 0
+Clearing land for pasture ^g 0 0 0 0

-- a Average no. of hectares cleared over the past two years among households that reported clearing of - b Average no. hectares left fallow among households that reported leaving any land fallow. - c Percentage of households with at least one adult reporting cropping as a primary or secondary livelihood. - d Percentage of households with at least one adult reporting forestry as a primary or secondary livelihood. - e Percentage of households among those that reported any consumption of forest products over the past - f Percentage of households among those that reported any cash income from forest products over the past two years. - g In the two years prior to the survey.
+- b Average no. hectares left fallow among households that reported leaving any land fallow. - c Percentage of households with at least one adult reporting cropping as a primary or secondary livelihood. - d Percentage of households with at least one adult reporting forestry as a primary or secondary livelihood.

+e Percentage of households among those that reported any consumption of forest products over the past two years.

+f Percentage of households among those that reported any cash income from forest products over the past two years.